DougSalt/lkt/README.md

   in this directory with instructions on how to do this.
 Also the actual plugin jar `lkt.jar` is in a subdirectory `lkt`, which is the jar you need to install the plugin.
-+ TODO - list of outstanding tasks to complete on the plugin.

 # INSTRUCTIONS